Chapter 7 Guidance

 • Deficiency balances after repossession

 Important exceptions remain under 11 U.S.C. § 523, so support obligations, many student loans, some taxes, and other categories may survive the case.
-If you want to see the filing sequence from petition to discharge, review our Chapter 7 step-by-step guide.
+If you want the filing sequence from petition to discharge, review our Chapter 7 step-by-step guide.

 Unsure whether Chapter 7 is available?